 Will Thalys employees also go on strike?

 Thalys is a railway company under Belgian law since 2015.
 One third of our employees are personnel dispatched by the French railway company SNCF.
 For these employees, the right to strike applies in connection with the work stoppages announced in France.

 How do you determine which trains will be cancelled?

 Should the strike results in cancellations, Thalys will ensure that the busiest connections are maintained.
 Cancellations usually concern the trains with the lowest occupation rate or certain connections at peak hours, when the number of available trainsets is insufficient to ensure all services.

-For over 20 years, Thalys has been committed to bringing cultures and economies of the four European countries in its network (Belgium, France, Germany and the Netherlands) closer together.
+For over 20 years, Thalys has been committed to bringing cultures and economy of the four European countries in its network (Belgium, France, Germany and The Netherlands) closer together.
 In 2017, Thalys reached the important milestone of more than 7 million annual passengers.

-At high speed, it takes only 1h22 to reach Paris from Brussels aboard the red trains, 1h47 to travel to Cologne and 1h50 to travel to Amsterdam.
+At high speed, it takes only 1h22 to reach Brussels from Paris aboard the red trains, 3h14 to travel to Cologne and 3h17 to travel to Amsterdam.
 A pioneer of on-board WiFi since 2008, Thalys has distinguished itself since the beginning by offering an exceptional service: multilingual welcome, ergonomic comfort and quality catering.

-With the green Izy trains, Thalys also offers a low-cost alternative between Brussels and Paris, with a slightly longer travel time of 2h15 at a 30% cheaper rate.
+With the green Izy trains, Thalys also offers a low-cost alternative between Paris and Brussels, with a slightly longer travel time of 2h15, and a 30% cheaper rate.
 Thalys has been a full-function railway company since 2015, with SNCF and SNCB as shareholders.